quackswap/quackswap-contracts/README.md

 ### Revenue Distributor

 Portion of swap fees accumulated in `FeeCollector` is sent to `RevenueDistributor`.
 This contract allows anyone to call its `distributeToken` function to allocate revenue to pre-determined recipients.
-In default configuration, these recipients are the new DAO with 80% allocation, and Pangolin Foundation DAO with 20% allocation.
+In default configuration, these recipients are the new DAO with 80% allocation, and QuackSwap Foundation DAO with 20% allocation.
 The allocation can be later changed by the joint agreement of both DAOs, using the `JointMultisig` contract.
 Any future ERC20 revenue of the DAO **must** also be transferred to the Revenue Distributor.

 ### Mini Chef